andrewdodd/django-nsync/README.rst

   - Ships with commands to process a single CSV file or multiple CSV files

+- No need for more code

+  - Nsync does not require you to inherit from special classes, add 'model mapping' objects or really define anything in Python

 Not-included:

 - Export (to CSV or anything else for that matter)